 When making your way through Gringotts Bank, a security guard will ask if you’d like to step to the side in a photo booth to get a family picture (now against a green screen) and/or separate security badge.
 They look a little something like this:

 Please note that the photo op is only accessible via the main queue, not the single-rider or Express Pass queue.
 If you want to make a purchase, this is done after you unload from the ride.

 Printing Escape from Gringotts photos: we know this is confusing, but here is our best attempt to explain it.
-Because of licensing, the only place you can have Escape from Gringotts ride photos printed on-site at Universal is at the actual Escape from Gringotts attraction.
+Because of licensing, the only place you can have Escape from Gringotts ride photos printed on-site at Universal is at the actual Gringotts attraction.
 This is different than every other non-Potter ride on-site, whose ride photos you can have printed at the attraction or at the My Universal Photos stores as you leave the park.
-So if, for any reason, you want an Escape from Gringotts ride photo printed, remember that any Gringotts photo printed on-site must happen at Harry Potter and the Escape from Gringotts.
+So if, for any reason, you want an Escape from Gringotts ride photo printed, remember that it must happen at Harry Potter and the Escape from Gringotts.

 Harry Potter and the Forbidden Journey

 Due to its popularity and licensing agreements, Universal charges a premium for ride photos at Forbidden Journey.
 The most economical option is a single 8×10 for $29.95 or a single 8×10 plus two 5x7s for $34.95.
 The Forbidden Journey photos look like this: